-The computer laboratories are used as teaching facilities for courses in Education Computing, Computer Literacy, and for faculty/staff development.
-The Labs are also used by students for test preparation, including software such as PLATO and Microsoft Office and Web Design.
+Three computer laboratories are used as teaching facilities for courses in Education Computing, Computer Literacy, and for faculty/staff development.
+The Labs are also used by students for test preparation, study labs, and classroom assignments.
+Computers software includes PLATO and Microsoft Office and Web Design.